grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 ## Server Concurrency

-Let's look at the [KvService](https://github.com/carl-mastrangelo/kvstore/blob/f422b1b6e7c69f8c07f96ed4ddba64757242352c/src/main/java/io/grpc/examples/KvService.java) class first.
+Let's look at the [KvService](https://github.com/carl-mastrangelo/kvstore/blob/f422b1b6e7c69f8c07f96ed4ddba64757242352c/src/main/java/io/grpc/examples/KvService.java) class.
 This service handles the RPCs sent by the client, making sure that none of them accidentally corrupt the state of storage.
-To ensure this, the service uses the `synchronized` key word to ensure only RPC is active at a time:
+To ensure this, the service uses the `synchronized` keyword to ensure only one RPC is active at a time:

 ```java
   private final Map<ByteBuffer, ByteBuffer> store = new HashMap<>();